refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 You must make this change for all packages that start with `@pankod`.
 :::

 ## New NPM organization

-refine has recently migrated to a new NPM organization and will be using `@refinedev` as the new NPM organization going forward.
+**refine** has recently migrated to a new NPM organization and will be using `@refinedev` as the new NPM organization going forward.
 As a result of this migration, all of our package names have been updated accordingly.

 ## **`@pankod/refine-core` changes**

 ### `routerProvider`

-refine v4 includes a new interface for the `routerProvider` prop.
-It is now smaller and more flexible by leaving the control of the routes to the user and only constructing the communication and the bindings the router and **refine**.
+**refine v4** includes a new interface for the `routerProvider` prop.
+It’s now smaller and more flexible, as it leaves the control of the routes to the user and only constructs the communication and bindings of the router and **refine**.

-`routerProvider` is now optional and you can use **refine** without a router.
-Passing one enables such features as, inferring the current resource from the URL, redirection and navigation helpers, menus, breadcrumbs, etc.
+`routerProvider` is now optional because **refine** can now be used without a router.
+However, it is still recommended to use a router provider to enable useful features such as inferring the current resource from the URL, redirection and navigation helpers, menus, breadcrumbs and more.

-We still support the `routerProvider@v3` for backward compatibility.
-We changed name to `legacyRouterProvider` and it will be removed in the next major version.
-If you want to continue using the `routerProvider@v3` you can use it as `legacyRouterProvider` in your project.
+In order to maintain backward compatibility, **refine** still supports the `routerProvider@v3`.
+However, this provider has been renamed to `legacyRouterProvider` and will be removed in the next major version.
+If you wish to continue using `routerProvider@v3`, you can still do so by using it as `legacyRouterProvider` in your project.

 ```diff
 - import routerProvider from "@pankod/refine-react-router-v6";